microsoft/aed-learn-template/README.md

   - Index page: “This module is part of a multi-modal learning experience.
 Start the module to see how you can follow along!” with no link.
 See mockup in appendix
   - Intro unit: “This module is part of a multi-modal learning experience.
 Follow along with a video walkthrough of the module in a new tab.”
 Links to a 15-30 minute technical overview video on Channel 9.
 See mockup in appendix

+Learning path index page intro text will follow this format:
+1. Learning Path title includes partner name (“…inspired by <partner>” or “…in partnership with <partner>”).
+Note: if author attribution on index pages ships in H2, we will utilize this feature instead.
+2. Inline introduction video, as described in previous section, supported by the learning path intro videos/images feature
+3. Connective-tissue text: “This learning path is part of a multi-modal learning experience.
+Start the first module to see how you can follow along!”, as described in the previous section
+4. Intro text which introduces partnership, including partner-supplied copy and linking to partner website if required, and hints at technical topics covered
+5. Additional paragraph(s) to explain technical topics covered
+6. Bulleted list of Learning Path objectives (exists, required by Learn)
+7. Bulled list of Prerequisites (exists, required by Learn)

+Module index page intro text will follow the same format with these exceptions:
+- Module title does NOT include partner name, unless relevant to module
+- Module index pages will not contain a video or image (platform constraint)
+- Connective-tissue text: “This module is part of a multi-modal learning experience.
+Start the module to see how you can follow along!”
+- Module index page text will briefly re-introduce the partnership, similar to Learning Path

 ## Other Information